Alex-AIMS/reefCloudPackage/README.md

 The data tables with names containing `_data` correspond to the predicted coral cover values at data tier locations only.

+Four files names `info_tier5-2.csv` provide additional information about the spatial units and underlying data.
+Each file includes the following columns:
+- `Spatial unit (Tier5-2)`: The spatial scale of prediction.
+- `Size.area`:  Area of each spatial unit, in square kilometers.
+- `Year.range`: The time span covered by the predictions.
+- `data.tier`: Proportion of Tier5 units containing actual data (%).
+- `new.tier`: Proportion of Tier5 units where predictions were imputed (%).
+- `FRK.prop`: Proportion of predictions generated using FRK models (%).
+- `INLA.prop`: Proportion of predictions generated using INLA models (%).

-* One file, `coef_table.csv`, sprovides a summary of the drivers of coral change at the marine ecoregion scale (`Tier 4`), along with details of the associated statistical model.
+One file, `coef_table.csv`, provides a summary of the drivers of coral change at the marine ecoregion scale (`Tier 4`), along with details of the associated statistical model.
 It includes the following columns:

 - `Tier4`: Name of the marine ecoregion.
 - `Variable`: Covariates included in the statistical model.